zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 Click on `Submit Transaction` and then `Sign and Submit` on the new window that will appear to conclude the operation.

+Notice that the execution of the operation on the VFlow side is asynchronous with respect to zkVerify; you need to monitor the VFlow explorer to see your operation completing successfully.
+In the unlikely event that the the execution fails at any step, you can try to re-submit the extrinsic from zkVerify.
+In such a case, consider double checking the amount set at [step 1](#step-1-create-the-extrinsic-on-vflow) to leave enough extra funds to cover the cost of execution.